 The more specific step of resource scheduling deals with — yes, you guessed it — scheduling those resources.
 You’ll start by figuring out what resources (from specific team members to technical tools) are necessary for each step of that project and then assign them accordingly to avoid overlaps or resource deficiencies.

-By proactively allocating your resources, you can rest assured that your remote IT team has everything they need to get that project across the finish line, with as few delays and headaches as possible.
+By proactively allocating your resources, you can rest assured that your IT capacity services team has everything they need to get that project across the finish line, with as few delays and headaches as possible.

 Do you need resource scheduling methods?